kevinlindong/Precedent_Parser/README.md

-## Technologies
+## Technologies Used

 Project is created with:

-Python
+- Python

-Streamlit
+- Streamlit

-OpenAI
+- BS4

-BS4
+- OpenAI API

-ScrapeOPs
+- ScrapeOps API

-Courtlistener
+- Courtlistener API